Snowblower Showdown: Single-Stage vs. Dual-Stage Snowblowers

 |More affordable||Less affordable|

-- Affordable - Since it's typically compact, a single-stage snow blower is much more affordable than a larger, dual-stage model.
+- Affordable - Since it's typically compact, a single-stage machine is much more affordable than a larger, dual-stage model.

 - Clearing small or medium-sized properties - This device is perfect for suburban-style homes that might see less than a foot of accumulation.